Readri205/MS3_Plant_Manager/README.md

     *   #### Typography
         * The site uses the 'Materialize' default font 'Roboto' font is the main font used throughout the whole website.
 'Roboto' is a clean font which is both attractive and appropriate.
     *   #### 'Materialize' Card Structure
         * The 'Materialize' card structure is used to return search results.
-This structures the returns into identifiable components with an image and details for a particular return.
+This structures the returns into identifiable components with an image and corresponding details for a return.
 This keeps each return distinct and independent of each other.
         * The user plant and the collections lists are not constructed in 'Materialize' cards but are shown as accordion lists that the user can access to view more details on each item.
     *   #### Imagery
         * The header contains a carousel designed to be striking and catch the user's attention and to provide some unique image themes.
 To provide some context on larger screens each image has a clear title description sourced from the original image provided by the contributor.
 Note that on some screen sizes the titles can be difficult to read where they blend into the image.
 As the titles are not fundamental to the website information it has been considered 'acceptable'.
 On small screens the image titles are removed, due to space and readability constraints.